dereknovak/LS170-LS/study_guide.md

 ### Resource

 - ""Resource" is a generic term for things you interact with on the Internet via a URL.
-This includes images, videos, web pages and other files.
+This includes images, videos, web pages and other files."

 ### Web Browser